Introduction: Cobra Weave Paracord Bracelet (No Buckle)

 Step 6: Turk's Head Stopper Knot

 You should now be pretty far down the bracelet.
 Now it is time to tie the stopper knot.
-Take the two cords that make up the body and put them nothing an opposite side of a finger (or two) with the bracelet on the backside of your hand.
+Take the two cords that make up the body and put them around one or two of your fingers with each cord on an opposite side of the fingerwith the bracelet on the backside of your hand.
 With the new working ends in your palm, take the left cord in the crook of your thumb and make a loop with the right cord.
 The loop should be over the left cord with it in the middle.
 Now take the left cord and bring it around the loop and go over the loop under the inside strand and over the loop again.
 This should now look like a figure eight with a diamond in the middle.Take the strand closest to you and bring it past the place where the right strand first came out and then under and up through the middle of the diamond.
 Now take the other end and bring it around the counter -clockwise and up through the diamond.
 I apologize if these Turk's Head instructions were not clear enough, but there are some good videos on YouTube.

 Step 7: Finish It Off